Readme files

 What is the standard for a README for the city of Amsterdam?

 There must be a README.md file for every Github repository of the city of Amsterdam.
-A README.md file should be an overview and list of instructions to help someone get started with your project.
+A README.md should briefly describe the project, its purpose, and provide clear instructions to help developers, contributors, and stakeholders navigate and use the repository effectively.

 When and for whom is this standard?